LimKianAn/xcluster/README.md

 docker-compose run metalctl machine ls
 ```

-You should see a *metal-stack* firewall running.
+Repeat the command and you should see a *metal-stack* firewall running.

 ## kubebuilder markers for CustomerResourceDefinition (CRD)